site-B/prv3/src/pages/posts/007-seventh-post/007-seventh-post.md

 ---
-title: 'SECOND POST TEST - is this working? -'
+title: 'SIXTH POST TEST - is this working? -'
 date: 2021/01/20
-author: 'Victor Balaguera'
+author: 'Author Placeholder'
-image: './002-second.jpg'
+image: './007-seventh.jpg'
 tags:
 - tags
 - lol
+- FUCK
+- DIC
+- Bulletpoins
+- sixth
 ---

 This is the text.